 The earth was divinely created,look at it ‘s magnificent design, not sure how or the details but one thing is undeniable, the earth governs a wide array of infinite color and diverse forms.
 Our spiritual life is delightfully mirrored with equally vast, limitless expression.
 I am always astonished when the physical activity of painting with earth pigments releases image through the strokes and movements accomplished by my hand.
 The mind witnesses and suddenly realizes there is matter as a result of the activity.
 Gazing attentively at any square inch of the painting, mine or your own, you will find a world layered in meditation, color, mystery, time and space.

 “I am” is an ancient concept of the divine.
 So like unto an icon,(meaning image).
 Painting images in egg tempera is limitless meditation; the process seduces you into looking at what is obvious, “I am” the matter and the mind.
 Painting with egg tempera has enabled me to grasp the significance which unifies matter and spirit.
 The delicate membrane around the egg yolk holds the essence of life within itself, liken to humans whose flesh holds the consciousness of God.
 The potential for spiritual awareness is trapped in million year old dirt and watching it move around as it forms image has changed my world, one inch at a time.

-Can anyone take my class?
+Can anyone take my icon painting workshop ?

-While the work is done in solitude and contemplation, we listen to our deep human interior dialogue.
+The Icon Painting Workshops are done in solitude and contemplation, we listen to our deep human interior dialogue.
 The practice crosses cultures and faith traditions.
 Million year old dirt is trapped and suspended in egg yolk (the raw potential for life), for me it is a symbol of my own relationship with God, I am trapped in God.
 The process is simple, moving paint.
 Imagine a small consciousness shift as we blur the lines between who we are as humans and who we are as divine light all because of paint?
 Sacred Iconography for a more spiritual world.